The Service-Level Agreement (SLA) Made Easy

-A service level agreement (SLA) is a contract between a supplier and a customer that defines the minimum acceptable level of the service that will be delivered.
+When a customer and a supplier agree to do business, it's important to define expectations.
+That's the purpose of a service-level agreement (SLA).
+An SLA is a contract between a supplier and a customer that defines the minimum acceptable level of the service that will be delivered.

 This agreement can be a formal negotiated contract or an informal understanding between two parties.
-Some are extensive agreements covering many performance measures while others are simple single-term measurements.
+Some are extensive agreements covering many performance metrics, while others are simple single-term measurements.

 A Simple SLA